chelseal/mern-healthy-recipes-app/README.md

 ------

-5. Project planning
+#### Project planning

 The project uses a Kanban-style software tool - Trello - to plan, execute and track tasks.
 The project breaks up tasks by board, list and card.
 The different project phases were represented on separate Trello boards (below).

 ![](./docs/trello_boards_project_planning.png)

-Example of our project client board to manage house team communication:
+Example of project client board to manage team communication:
 ![](./docs/trello_clients_board.png)

 ------